Trivadis/LocalizationWithNgxTranslate/README.md

 # AngularI18N
-Demo project for Angular localization with i18n
+Demo project for Angular localization with ngxTranslate